AJQuattropani/aurora-symcalc/README.md

 ## How To Use:
 Aurora Scientific Calculator is a script environment.
 Open program via the terminal with `./aurora-scicalc [optional-files]`.
 List addition files with the handle `.ask` to run them on startup. `.ask` files are script documents containing commands the calculator can perform.

-[NOT IMPLEMENTED] Once you are in the environment, Aurora Scientific Calculator accepts commands from the user.
+Once you are in the environment, Aurora Scientific Calculator accepts commands from the user.
 These can be defining new functions, values, or operating on functions.

+[TODO add list of currently implemented commands]

 Additional documentation will come as features are added.